 I cut a group of them down to 4 inches long.
 This was the size I thought would be appropriate for my particular sized box.
 Depending on the size of storage box you would either want longer or shorter ones.
 Then starting in the middle and working my way out, placing each piece on.
 The herringbone design is a staggered V shaped weaving pattern.
 A broken zigzag, chevron like pattern.

 I knew there would be some cuts needed on the sides, but to get the pattern organized I laid it all down.
-Once all was on, I glued all of the ones down that did not need to be cut.
+Once all were on, I glued all of the ones down that did not need to be cut.
 Using wood glue and holding down for a few seconds to make sure it stuck.

 Taking each piece that was hanging off.
 I traced a line along the edge, marking where the cut needed to be.
 When they were cut I glued those into place as well.

 In order to dress up this toy storage box I selected a dark walnut wood stain.
-Wear gloves when putting stain on.
+Wear gloves when putting stains on.
 Take a soft cloth and dip it in the stain can.
 Wring it out in the can and then wipe from side to side going with the grain of the wood.

 If there is any dripping, wipe it down quickly and rub it into the stain.
 The last few swipes use less stain and longer strokes to make the wipe lines disappear.
 I put two coats on.

 I could have been done here, but I was wanting to add just a little something more to it.
 So I decided to add some rope handles on either side for ease of moving the box in and out of its spot.
-Also the combination of dark stained wood and light rope is a great look.
+Also the combination of dark stained wood and the light rope is a great look.

 I marked where the handles should be.
 Drilled in two holes.